jessanderson222/open_house_frontend/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3001](http://localhost:3001) to view it in the browser.
+In order for the actions to work, you will need to simultaneously run the backend file on (http://localhost:3000).
+The backend is hosted on GitHub(https://github.com/jessanderson222/openHouse_backend).

 The page will reload if you make edits.<br>
 You will also see any lint errors in the console.